crabdul/crabdul.com/src/pages/blog/2021-05-02-typescript-types-or-interfaces.md

 ```

 There is no equialent of this for `type` aliases.
+Once a type is defined, it cannot be redefined.

 If you're working in the domain, I think the scenario in which you use declaration merging will be quite low as you probably want to define your type in a single place in one-go rather than in multiple places.
 [Having the ability to have multiple declarations for the same interface allows "polyfilling" in JS frameworks to be modelled](https://github.com/Microsoft/TypeScript/pull/3622#issuecomment-118417888).